African Food and Art

 They serve as the hearty base, soaking up the vibrant flavors of berbere, a key Ethiopian spice blend. also, the addition of the Ethiopian staple and injera bread, add a complexity to Midwestern hot dishes.

-The result is a spicy, comforting hot dish that highlights the rich tastes of Ethiopian cuisine while honoring the Midwest’s can do attitude and hot dish meal traditions.
+The result is a comforting hot dish that highlights the rich tastes of Ethiopian cuisine while honoring the Midwest’s can do attitude and hot dish meal traditions.

 Minnesota-Ethiopian Hot Dish